-However, a CCR cannot be coordinated under a single P, as shown in (143).
-Note that (143) is ungrammatical despite the first conjunct showing the stem alternation we find when it is complement to P. This controls for a potential parse of the sentence where we are coordinating A bare NP with a PP. Under our analysis, typically, the intensifier takes PRO (controlled by the CCRs antecedent) and the base as arguments and ensures that the two are co-referent.
-However in cases where the base is coordinated with another NP as in (143), the argument of the intensifier would be the entire coordination, so it would ensure that PRO and the coordination are co-referent, hence this type example is ruled out via the semantics of the CCR.25
+(138) is ungrammatical despite the first conjunct showing the stem alternation we find when it is complement to P. This controls for a potential parse of the sentence where we are coordinating a bare NP with a PP. Under our analysis, typically, the intensifier takes PRO (controlled by the CCR's antecedent) and the base as arguments and ensures that the two are co-referent.
+However in cases where the base is coordinated with another NP as in (138), the argument of the intensifier would be the entire coordination, so it would ensure that PRO and the coordination are co-referent, hence this type example is ruled out via the semantics of the CCR.33

-(143) valla-ku vaadi mariyu tama miida tama-ku_i koopam wacc-in-di 3PL-DAT 3MSG and 3PL on 3PL-DAT angry become-PST-3NSG Intended: 'They got angry at Ravi and themselves.'
+(138) vaļļa-ku vaadi ravi mariyu tama miida tama-ku $i$ koopam wacc-in-di 3PL-DAT 3MSG Ravi and 3PL on 3PL-DAT angry become-PST-3NSG Intended: 'They got angry at Ravi and themselves.'

 Now recall that case-agreeing reciprocals in Icelandic show an intriguing similarity to Telugu in that the adposition intervenes between the two parts of the reciprocal just like we see for the CCR in Telugu.
-A relevant example is repeated in (144) (recall from section 4.3 that the reciprocal + adposition passed constituency tests).
+A relevant example is repeated in (139) (recall from section 4.3 that the reciprocal + adposition passed constituency tests).